wp-plugins/double-opt-in-for-download/readme.txt

 </ul>

-If your looking for something more, like AJAX forms and integrations with email list services like MailChimp be sure to check out our <a href="http://www.doubleoptinfordownload.com/premium-double-opt-in-for-download/" target="new">Premium Version of Double OPT-IN For Download</a>
+If your looking for something more, like AJAX forms and integrations with email list services like MailChimp, Constant Contact and AWeber, be sure to check out our <a href="http://www.doubleoptinfordownload.com/premium-double-opt-in-for-download/" target="new">Premium Version of Double OPT-IN For Download</a>

 <h4>Support</h4>